-- (72) The Commission should make every effort to ensure that the delegated and implementing acts provided for in this Regulation enter into force sufficiently in advance of the application date of the Code to allow its timely implementation by Member States. - (73) [The provisions referring to the EU Customs Authority, except Article 238, should apply from 1 January 2028.
+Journal.
+This includes the repeal of the current Union Customs Code, which should only be effective after that adaptation period.
+Finally, Tthe provisions referring to distance sales and the EU Customs Authority, except Article 205 and 238, should apply from 1 July January 2028.
 Until that date, the EU Customs Authority should perform its tasks using the existing electronic systems for exchange of customs information developed by the Commission.
-The provisions on the simplified tariff treatment for distance sales and deemed importer should apply from 1 January 2028.] - Customs Data Hub.
+The provisions on the simplified tariff treatment for distance sales and deemed importer should apply from 1 January 2028.

+(74) In 2032, economic operators may start using, on a voluntary basis, the capabilities of the EU Customs Data Hub.
 By the end of 2037, the EU Customs Data Hub should be fully developed, and all economic operators shall use it.
 Trust and Check traders and deemed importers will be supervised by the Member State of their establishment.
 By derogation and subject to review, operators that are neither Trust and Check traders nor deemed importers will remain under the supervision of the customs authority of the Member State where the goods are physically located.
 By 31 December 2035, the Commission should evaluate the two supervision models, including as regards their effectiveness for detecting and preventing fraud.
 The evaluation should also consider indirect taxation aspects.
 Based on this evaluation, the Commission should be entitled to decide by delegated act whether the two models should continue or whether, in all cases, the customs authority responsible for the place of establishment of the trader should release the goods.
 The place of incurrence of customs debt should also be regulated in accordance with the determination of the responsible customs authority,